intuinno/ParallelSpacesProject/README.md

 ## 2013-03-27 12:31pm ##
 ### Change
+Add a support for the Multiple contour with class colors
+### To Do
+Fix x, y change bug in the KDE2D
+Add a support for the multiple axis of contour.

+## 2013-03-27 12:31pm ##
+### Change
 Add contour plot
 ### To Do
 Fix x, y change bug in the KDE2D